Support Services in the Home & Community

 - Washington State:

-University Legal Assistance Elder Law - Stevens, Pend Oreille, northern Ferry, and Whitman Counties:
+Gonzaga Elder Law Clinic - Stevens, Pend Oreille, northern Ferry, and Whitman Counties:

 Rural Resources Community Action

 Ombudsmen act as advocates for residents of nursing homes, adult family homes, and assisted living facilities.
 Their purpose is to protect and promote the resident rights guaranteed under federal and state law and regulations.
 They are trained to receive complaints and resolve problems in situations involving quality of care, use of restraints, transfer and discharge, abuse, and other aspects of resident dignity and rights.
-To get in contact with the Ombudsman Program, either check out these resources or give us a call.
+To get in contact with the Ombudsman Program, check out these resources.

 SNAP Ombudsman Program